swtkiptr/webxash3d-fwgs/ALL_IN_ONE_README.md

 # WebXash3D All-in-One Container

-🚀 **Single Docker container** that builds and runs both the CS client and websockify-c proxy together!
+🚀 **Single Docker container** that builds and runs both the CS client and WebSocket proxy together!

 ⚠️ **Note**: This container provides the **CS client + WebSocket proxy only**.
 You need to connect to an existing Counter-Strike server.